 Subscriptions turn software into an operating expense (OpEx) rather than a capital expense (CapEx).
 Many enterprises prefer this for smoother budgets.
 Those with available CapEx budget might invest upfront in perpetual licences to lower long-run costs.

 Subscriptions ensure you always have access to the latest software version.
-IBM's model bundles in upgrades — ideal for fast-moving technology where new features matter.
+IBM’s model bundles in upgrades — ideal for fast-moving technology where new features matter.
 Perpetual owners only get upgrades if they maintain yearly support (typically ~20% of licence cost).
-Lapsed support means you're stuck on an old version or face hefty reinstatement fees.
+Lapsed support means you are stuck on an old version or face hefty reinstatement fees.

 A large bank considering IBM MQ (messaging software) could buy perpetual server licences or subscribe via IBM Cloud Pak.
 If the bank expects to use MQ for 10+ years with stable capacity, perpetual is likely more cost-effective long-term.
+However, if they plan a cloud migration or possible downsizing in 3 years, a subscription offers flexibility — no stranded investment if they shift to a new IBM offering or reduce capacity at renewal.

 IBM has been steadily increasing its subscription and SaaS offerings, making it important for CIOs to know when the subscription model delivers genuine strategic advantage.